DavidKarnik/bankWebApp/README.md

 Test Coverage should be > 70 %

 Coding time : 65 hours
-Much more extra time in learning, reading, debbuging, finding solutions and exploring.
+ ..Much more extra time in learning, reading, debbuging, finding solutions and exploring.